-Council supports the philosophy of full cost recovery for development fees.
-Development fees are to be updated annually for inflation and reviewed in each biennial budget cycle.
+City Council supports the philosophy of full cost recovery for development fees.
+Development fees are to be updated annually either by Consumer Price Index (CPI) or the Cost-of-Living adjustment for salary, whichever is higher. for inflation and reviewed in each biennial budget cycle.
+All fees shall be reviewed and adjusted every five years to ensure the rates are equitable and cover the full cost of service.
 A periodic review will be performed on the cost recovery basis for the fees.